 For $p\equiv3\Mod{4}$:

 \end{prop}

-\begin{proof} The representation of $G_{p}$ which gives rise to $\lambda_{ram}$ is Harish-Chandra's $\Xi$ representation, which is the unitary induction of the trivial representation of the Borel group.
+\begin{proof} The representation of $G_{p}$ which gives rise to $\lambda_{ram}$ is the unitary induction of the trivial representation of the Borel group, and its matrix coefficient (w.r.t.\ its unique $K_{p}$-spherical vector) is Harish-Chandra's $\Xi$-function \cite{Haagerup1988}.
 For $p\equiv3\Mod{4}$, the result can be obtained by evaluating the modular function of the Borel group on each level in the tree.
-For $p\equiv1\Mod{4}$, $\lambda_{ram}(S)=\Spec(\alpha_{S}|_{\Xi})$ can be computed as in \cite[§V.3]{macdonald1979symmetric}, by summing up Hall-Littlewood polynomials:
+For $p\equiv1\Mod{4}$, $\lambda_{ram}(S)=\Spec(\alpha_{S}|_{\mathrm{Ind}_{B}^{G}\mathbf{1}})$ can be computed as in \cite[§V.3]{macdonald1979symmetric}, by summing up Hall-Littlewood polynomials: